-When the total charges for a semester are paid on registration day, a discount of 3% is given on the cash paid for tuition, room, and board.
-(Before this discount is calculated, all scholarships, loans, grants, awards, other discounts, and university aid funds are subtracted.)
-Students using this plan must bring with them at registration time the full amount of the package plan, plus miscellaneous charges such as music lessons and private room fee.
-A cash discount is not given on ESL, Post-Baccalaureate undergrad classes, or other discounted programs.
-This discount does not apply to payments made by credit card.
+When the total charges for a semester are paid on reistration day, a discount of 3% is given on the cash pa for tuition, room, and board.
+(Before this discount calculated, all scholarships, loans, grants, awards, oth discounts, and university aid funds are subtracted.)
+S dents using this plan must bring with them at registrati time the full amount of the package plan, plus miscel neous charges such as music lessons and private room A cash discount is not given on ESL, Post-Baccalaure undergrad classes, or other discounted programs.
+T discount does not apply to payments made by credit debit card.